-Can You Pursue a Claim if You’re Hurt at a Health Club?
+Can You Pursue a Claim if You’re Hurt at a Health Club in New Jersey?

 No doubt you won’t examine the fine print when you make the critical decision to sign up for the gym.
 Although the health club’s sales representative may explain that you are signing waiver agreements, you may just follow instructions to initial where indicated.